-But, there is a way to invest in the share market that is available to most people, and it’s not as daunting as you might think.
+But, there is a way to invest in the share market available to most people, and it’s not as daunting as you might think.
 It’s not even reserved for millionaires either.
 This same method is recommended by investing Gods like Warren Buffett, as well as other financial experts.
 Who hasn’t heard of Warren Buffett?

 “I believe that 99% of people should diversify and not trade.
 This leads them to an index fund with very low-cost.” – Warren Buffett